eliocamp/reproducibility-with-r/jose-submission/paper.md

 # Statement of Need

 Reproducibility should be part of any data analysis work, but it's particularly important in scientific research.
-Achieving full reproducibility is challenging and requires, time, resources and specialised tools and skills [@whitaker2019].
+Achieving full reproducibility is challenging and requires, time, resources and specialised tools and skills.
-This workshops empowers researchers so they can maximize the reproducibility of their work by leveraging existing tools in the R ecosystem --such as RMarkdown, renv, and others--, version control and containers.
+This workshop empowers researchers so they can maximize the reproducibility of their work by leveraging existing tools in the R ecosystem --such as RMarkdown, renv, and others--, version control and containers.

 The course material is suitable for learners to follow themselves, including exercises and challenges they can complete.
-The [notes for instructors](https://reproducibility.rocks/notes_for_instructors/) has instructions intended for anyone who would like to teach and/or re-use the material along with slides, assessment checkpoints, and templates for shared document and feedback form.
+The [notes for instructors](https://reproducibility.rocks/notes_for_instructors/) have instructions intended for anyone who would like to teach and/or re-use the material along with slides, assessment checkpoints, and templates for shared document and feedback form.

 # Description of Learning Modules